ivoklimsa/DockerVSB/lab-4/README.md

     u6wd7wje82zn         \_ appserver.1     solarwinds/awesomeapp:2.0   node1Shutdown            Failed 2 minutes ago      "task: non-zero exit (143): do…"
     ```

-10. Once the status reports back "Running xx seconds", reload website the website once again to verify that the new version has been deployed
+10. Once the status reports back "Running xx seconds", reload the website once again to verify that the new version has been deployed

 ## <a name="Task5"></a>Task 5: Scale the front end
 Sometimes you need to scale your application for peaks like "Black Friday sales".
-With Docker Swarm is quite easy.
+With Docker Swarm it is quite easy.

-### Scale the front end
+### Scale the front-end

 The new update has really increased traffic to the site.
-As a result we need to scale our web front end out.
+As a result we need to scale our web front-end out.
 This is done by issuing a `docker service update` and specifying the number of replicas to deploy.

 1. Scale to 6 replicas of the web front-end